remykarem/remykarem.github.io/books-src/data-structures-and-algorithms-book/src/data-structures/tree.md

 * **Type** — one of root, internal, leaf.
 Or parent vs. child
 * **Depth** or **level**
 * **Tilt**
+* **Cousins** — two nodes are cousins if they have the same depth but different parents

 - All nodes must be connected.
 There must not be any cycles.